 Apart from following his passion for music, Pempo writes poetry in a regional language known as Dingal-Pingal.
 He has received quite a bit of support from his patrons, The Rathore family Senawaran near the Pokhran region.
 Due to the unfortunate lack of opportunities within the music industry folk musicians like Pempo Khan have to find other jobs in order to earn a livelihood, especially during offseason.
 He works as a housekeeper at a resort known as Gorbandh palace for the time being but wishes to pursue his passion for music as his profession.
 Through this art form, he aims to make an impact on the livelihoods of all the musicians like him and set their lives on a course for prosperity.

 Kabir kuan ek hai, panihari anek

 Banda pani sab me ek

 Follows all religions.
-Feels that the value of the soul is above mere traditions and norms that religions bind us in. ‘ I am a muslim.
+Feels that the value of the soul is above mere traditions and norms that religions bind us in. ‘ I am a Muslim.
 My name is fakir khan.
 But look at me.
 People say that I am a Rajput.
-Even though I perform at their events, I peform in mandirs , at the dargah, they sing about Shiva, Krishna, Mira.
+Even though I perform at their events, I perform in mandirs, at the dargah, they sing about Shiva, Krishna, Mira.
 Makes bhajan as well.

-Has issues with organizers many a times as they embezzle money.
-He believes that there should be no mediator in between Guru shishya parampara.
-He wants signing schools in india so that children can learn music without compromising with their studies.
+Has issues with organizers many times as they embezzle money.
+He believes that there should be no mediator between Guru shishya parampara.
+He wants signing schools in India so that children can learn music without compromising with their studies.

 All of these artists, despite receiving the support of the royal Rajput families that reside in the region have to work in different professions during the offseason to get the financial support needed to feed their families.
 Through their musical talents, they wish to pursue a career in music and promote the Manganiyar culture across the world and create a sustainable environment wherein these musicians can work with their art forms and prosper.